rhyslwells/Data-Archive/content/standardised/interpretability.md

 - Understand how the model makes predictions.
 - Use techniques like feature importance scores or LIME to explain individual predictions.

+- **How can we design machine learning models that are both accurate and interpretable?** While deep learning models often achieve high accuracy, their complexity can make them difficult to interpret.
+This raises questions about how to balance accuracy and interpretability.
+Exploring techniques for visualizing and understanding the internal representations learned by deep networks, or developing inherently interpretable models that still achieve high performance, could lead to greater trust and adoption of machine learning in critical applications like healthcare and finance.